louzi233/DistortionGenerator/README.md

 * pillow
 * numpy

 ## Acknowledgement
-This toolbox is developed at MMSPG EPFL in the framework of XAIface Chist-Era Project.
+This DistortionGeneration toolbox is developed at [MMSPG](https://mmspg.epfl.ch/) EPFL in the framework of [XAIface](https://xaiface.eurecom.fr/) Chist-Era Project.
 <p float="left">
 <img src="./resources/logo-epfl.png" width="150" >
 <img src="./resources/mmspglogo.png" width="100" >
 </p>

+## Citation
+Please consider citing our paper in your publications if the project helps your research.
+BibTeX reference is as follows.